-As you may know, to pay for e-commerce products, you can use normal payment methods like Credit Card, bank transfer, or via a specific payment gateway like Amazon Pay, Samsung Pay, Paypal etc. With the development of cryptocurrency, now you can be able to pay for your orders in crypto with ease.
+To pay for e-commerce products, you can use normal payment methods like a credit card, bank transfer, specific payment gateway like Amazon Pay, Samsung Pay, Paypal, etc. But with the development of cryptocurrency, now you can also pay for your orders in crypto with ease.
 One issue, however, is that such crypto transactions are stored publicly and link directly to you.

-Besides the wallet, you can provide cryptos in the liquidity pool for other users to be able to trade and earn up to 9% APY interest for BTC and XMR, 37% APY for PRV, and up to 8% for other kinds of the token.
+But it’s not just a wallet and privacy DEX (decentralized crypto exchange).
+You can also invest your crypto in a liquidity pool and earn up to 9% APY for BTC and XMR, 28% APY for PRV, and up to 8% for other ETH and other cryptocurrencies.
 Learn How >

 USDC is one of the most successful responses to the concern that for Satoshi’s new electronic payment system to work on a larger scale, transacted currencies need to maintain a stable value.
 With USDC, you can comfortably make daily purchases with crypto, or accept crypto at your business.